snappyapple632/kde-shader-wallpaper/README.md

+### !
+ATTENTION !
+Shader Wallpaper is undergoing a complete rewrite in C++ to address a number of issues with the current implementation.
+This repository is currently in maintenence mode and will not be adding new features.

 # Plasma6 Shader Wallpaper Plugin

 **Shader Wallpaper** is a Plasma6 wallpaper plugin that enables dynamic, shader-driven wallpapers for the KDE desktop.